We are all guilty of making definitive statements for point of emphasis, like “I never win contests” or “I haven’t eaten all day.”

 The statement is still very much true, but there’s a hole—you can say that for pretty much anything.
 I mean, there are professional hot dog eaters, you know?

-So, while I 100% stand behind the fact that your child gamer should progress from playing video games to learning how to design or code video games as a career, they actually can, gasp, make a career from simply playing video games.
+So, while I 100% stand behind the fact that your child gamer should progress from playing video games to learning how to code a game as a career, they actually can (gasp!) make a career from simply playing video games.

 “The eSports industry has grown at a tremendous pace over the past few years.
 Per a report from Newzoo, total eSports revenue jumped from $493 million in 2016 to $655 million in 2017, and total revenue could exceed $900 million in 2018.”